 April 4, 2011: Cu Huy Ha Vu was convicted of propaganda against the state and sentenced to seven years in prison and three years of house arrest.

 May 30, 2011: Seven land rights activists were tried under Article 79 of Vietnam’s Penal Code for “activities aimed at overthrowing” the government.
-They received sentences ranging from four to eight years.
+They were sentenced to prison terms ranging from four to eight years.
 Later in 2011, the UN Working Group on Arbitrary Detention declared that their detentions were arbitrary.

 Mid-2011: A string of arrests led to 17 activists charged under Articles 79 or 88 of the 1999 Criminal Code; the activists went to trial in September of 2012.

 July 25, 2011: Father Nguyen Van Ly returned to prison after receiving medical parole in 2010.

 September 5, 2011: Ta Phong Tan, former police officer, was arrested for her blog posts citing government corruption.

 October 2011: Dinh Dang Dinh, teacher and former military officer, was arrested under Article 88 of Vietnam’s Penal Code.